linsomniac/fernetcrypt/README.md

 A command-line tool that implements [Fernet encryption](https://cryptography.io/en/latest/fernet/).

+Fernet encryption is a Python library that implement best-practices for encrypting data using a password.
+It is a combination of AES, PKCS7, HMAC, and SHA256 for doing the heavy lifting.

+This tool includes a "raw" mode which just writes the raw salt and then the encrypted data, or the normal mode which stores the salt in base85 format and also includes a file identification magic string "#UF1#".
+In either case, the data is blocked in 40,960 bytes to allow for encrypting files larger than memory.

+## Usage

     usage: fernet [-h] [-p PASSWORD] [-r] {encrypt,decrypt} input_file output_file

     Encrypt or decrypt a file based on a password.